cca/cca_invenio/notes/run.md

 ## Local Rebuild

-To reset the local instance, run `invenio-cli destroy`, then redo the setup steps in [the readme](../readme.md).
-If we do not destroy the services, the next time we set up we get an error.
+To reset the local instance, run `invenio-cli services setup --force --no-demo-data` when performing the steps in [the readme](../readme.md).
+The `--force` flag destroys the services; if we did not, we would get an error the next time we setup.

 ## CLI Usage